Garland scores twice, Coyotes top Vegas 4-1 for 1st win

-GLENDALE, Ariz.
-(AP) — Conor Garland scored twice, Nick Schmaltz and Niklas Hjalmarsson each had a goal and the Arizona Coyotes beat the Vegas Golden Knights 4-1 Thursday night for their first win of the season.
+Conor Garland scored twice, Nick Schmaltz and Niklas Hjalmarsson each had a goal, and the Coyotes beat the Vegas Golden Knights 4-1 Thursday night for their first victory.

-The Coyotes (1-2-0) broke out of a scoring slump after managing just one goal in the first two games.
-Darcy Kuemper made 36 saves in his third consecutive start to open the season, and new center Carl Soderberg added two assists.
+Darcy Kuemper made 36 saves in his third consecutive start and Arizona (1-2-0) broke out of a scoring slump after managing just one goal in the first two games.
+New center Carl Soderberg, acquired from Colorado in an offseason trade, added two assists.

 Shea Theodore scored for the Golden Knights, who have dropped two straight after winning their first two games.
 Vegas lost for the first time in Arizona after winning the first four meetings at Gila River Arena.